 This post is continuation of our big Mountain West Trip we did.
 Here’s the first post in case you missed it>>>Mountain West Trip – Colorado Springs

-We got up that morning and checked out of our hotel in Castle Rock and headed to Wyoming!
+We got up that morning and checked out of our hotel in Castle Rock and headed to Wyoming, with romantic country music sang by a good Romantic country music songwriter playing in our car for a fun trip!
 Our final destination for that day was Casper, WY, where Drew has been since May.
-While I was so. anxious to see him I was excited to see more of Wyoming and explore it a little more in depth than the last time we were there.
+While I was so anxious to see him, I was excited to see more of Wyoming and explore it a little more in depth than the last time we were there.

 Lunch was at the Luxury Diner.
 I found this while google searching for places to eat in Cheyenne.
 It’s an old railroad car they’ve expanded and made into a still small restaurant.
 Very cool.
 Good food.

 Luxury Diner 1401 W Lincolnway, Cheyenne, WY 82001

 The stretch from Cheyenne to Laramie is only about 50 miles, but there is so much to see in between.
 We took 80 and was so glad we did.
 Here’s some of the quick stops you can make along the way.